OGGM/initialization/README.rst

 .. image:: _figures/logo.png

-Reconstruction of estimated glacier states
+Initialization of past glacier states
 ------------------------------------

 Reconstructing past glacier mass change is of interest for different applications, e.g. for quantifying their contribution to sea-level change.